1980is/rhcsa-9/Users and Groups.md

 ![The shadow file](pictures/shadow.png)

+You can also see if the account is locked with ``passwd -S armann``

 If you want to transfer a password from another server to another one, simply copy the password hash in **/etc/shadow** from the server with the correct password and paste it into field number 2.

 To edit **/etc/passwd** use ``vipw``.
 Do not edit the file directly.